 \subsection{Adaptive-Rank Strategy for High-Order Temporal Discretization via DIRK}

 The high-order DIRK method features a stage-by-stage generalized-Sylvester-equation solve.
-Our strategy follows closely that of the backward Euler adaptive-rank treatment in that we construct an approximation to the operator, $\mathscr{\Tilde{L}}$, which is used for both the basis construction of $U_1$ and $V_1$ and the preconditioning of the reduced system to solve $S_1$.
+The strategy follows closely that of the backward Euler adaptive-rank treatment, i.e., we construct an approximate $\mathscr{\Tilde{L}}$ used for both the basis construction of $U_1$ and $V_1$ and the preconditioning of the reduced system to solve $S_1$.

-At each stage $k$ of the DIRK scheme, the corresponding DIRK formulation for the matrix differential equation from $t^{(0)}$ to $t^{(1)}$ requires solving a Sylvester equation for the approximated operator $\mathscr{\Tilde{L}}$ by minimizing the $k$th-stage residual:
+At each stage $k$ of the DIRK scheme, the corresponding DIRK formulation for the matrix differential equation from $t^{(0)}$ to $t^{(1)}$ requires solving an SE for the approximated operator $\mathscr{\Tilde{L}}$ by solving the $k$th-stage residual: